kyleaclark/nfl-power-rankings/README.md

 * turnover differential value (5%) - turnover_differential plus/minus (relative scale of -100 to 100 by the lowest lower bound value)

+Note: Power Ranking has an applied floor value of 0 for a 0-100 rating system.

 #### Run Locally

 e.g. ```python src/main.py single 2015 17``` to calculate the single week of 2015 Week 17